-This report evaluates the continued market feasibility of The Forest Apartments III rental community in Moultrie, Georgia, following renovations utilizing financing from the 4% Tax-Exempt Bond program.
+This report evaluates the continued market feasibility of The Forest Apartments I & II rental community in Moultrie, Georgia, following renovations utilizing financing from the 4% Tax-Exempt Bond program.
 Based on the findings contained in this report, we believe a market will continue to exist for the subject project, assuming it is renovated and operated as proposed in this report.
-This assumes that a Private Rental Assistance (PRA) subsidy is provided, which will effectively allow all current unassisted tenants to continue to income-qualify and remain at the property, post renovations.
-In the unlikely event that all units were vacated and had to be re-rented simultaneously, sufficient support would still exist for the project, as evidenced by our demand estimates included in Section G. The subject project is, however, 100.0% occupied and most, if not all, current tenants will remain post renovations.
+This assumes that Rental Assistance (RA) and a Private Rental Assistance (PRA) subsidy is provided, which will effectively allow all current tenants to continue to income-qualify and remain at the property, post renovations.
+In the unlikely event that all units were vacated and had to be re-rented simultaneously, sufficient support would still exist for the project, assuming the retention of RA.
+In the unlikely scenario that RA was lost and the property had to operate exclusively under the LIHTC guidelines, a more limited base of support would exist, as evidenced by our demand estimates included in Section G. The subject project is, however, 100.0% occupied and most, if not all, current tenants will remain post renovations.